Mathnerd314/stroscot/docs/BuildSystem.rst

 The simplest example of an in-memory key is the command line arguments; we can store the full initial command line, and then have a thunk that parses the command line and writes various option keys.
 Another example is versioning keys.
 The initial thunk writes a key for each thunk with the compiled-in version, ``write (Version abc) v2.3``.
 Then each thunk reads its version and this read is stored in the thunk record, causing rebuilds when the version is changed.

+--ignore-rule-versions
+  Ignore versions in the build rules.

 Files
 -----

 Files are a little trickier because storing the whole contents of the file in the journal is infeasible.
 Instead we journal a proxy of the contents, stored in-memory.
 So writes look like "write file f with proxy p" and reads are "read file f with proxy p".
 We assume that there aren't any untracked writes during the build so the reads can be recorded using the in-memory value of p calculated from the writes.

 trivial proxy
   Sometimes we want to ignore the file contents and always/never do an action.
 In such a case we can use a trivial proxy.
 There are two types, "always rebuild" and "never rebuild".
-In the never case, the rebuild can still be triggered by a different file.
+In the never case, a thunk's rebuild can still be triggered by a different file.

 dirty bit
    The idea of a dirty bit is to have one piece of information per key, saying whether the key is dirty or clean.
 In the initial state all keys are clean.
 If a thunk executes, all its writes set the keys to dirty.
 A thunk that reads a dirty key must also execute.
 But if all read keys are clean, the thunk does not need to be rerun.

-version number
+version number/custom detector
   For toolchains in small projects, the version number from running ``gcc -V`` etc. is often sufficient.
 Although modtime is more robust, it's worth listing this as an example of a custom file modification detector.

 file size/permissions/inode number